 protection of donors and recipients of organs, tissues and cells.

-NEW: Guide to the quality and safety of organs for transplantation 5th Edition
+Guide to the quality and safety of organs for transplantation - 5th Edition (2013)

 For previous versions of the Newsletter, please see our Reports and Newsletters section